duckymiu/AnimationGrabber/README.md

 The AnimationGrabber window will change size along with the grab area.

-# Grabbing frames
+## Grabbing frames

-- The horizontally labeled numbers 1 through 9 act as slots for keyframes.
+The horizontally labeled numbers 1 through 9 act as slots for keyframes.
 The Numpad numbers 1 through 9 are frames 10 to 18

 - Pressing a number key will grab the viewport and store the file to that frame.
 - Subsequently pressing PrintScr will overwrite the last frame you've set, so you don't need to remember where you were at.

-# Setting the timerange
+## Setting the timerange

 AnimationGrabber is limited to only 18 frames.
-This is not an animation suite but a tool for previewing short segmets of animation.
+This is not a fully fledged animation suite but a tool for previewing short segmets of animation.

 - After pressing a number key and setting that frame active, press the End key to set that keyframe as the last.
 - Pressing the Home key will set the keyframe as first.

 Or just press 5 and End, and you'll get a looping animation of the first five frames.

-# Adjusting framerate
+## Adjusting framerate

 - Framerate is adjusted with PageUp and PageDown keys.